 All Ancient DNA Dataset

-Since 2018, I have compiled data of Y-DNA and mtDNA for most reported ancient samples, including analyses of BAM files by hobbyists and online informal reports of research papers in preparation.
-I used the first version for the book series A Song of Sheep and Horses, and I have improved it a lot since then, in quantity and in quality.
+Since 2018, I have compiled data of Y-DNA and mtDNA for most reported ancient samples, including analyses of BAM files by hobbyists and online informal reports of research papers in preparation, including also my automated haplogroup inferences performed with the software Yleaf v.2 used by professional geneticists.
+I referenced the first version of the dataset in the book series A Song of Sheep and Horses, and I have improved it a lot since then, in quantity and in quality.

 You can access the latest version of the data at the following links: